-- 1. International application for admission - 2.
-Non-refundable \$100 application fee U.S. dollars - 3.
-Official transcript(s) in both the native language and English from all secondary schools - 4.
-Official university(s) transcripts (if applicable) - 5.
-Standardized test scores (if available but not required) - 6.
+- 1. International application for admission - Official transcript(s) in both the native language and English from all secondary schools - 3.
+Official university(s) transcripts (if applicable) - 4.
+Standardized test scores (if available but not required) - 5.
 Immunization Form: All students must submit proof of proper immunizations and a recent physician's examination.
 Immunizations can be obtained from a family physician or a local health department.
-Any questions or appeals because of extenuating circumstances related to immunization requirements must be filed with and approved by the Director of Health Services prior to enrollment. - 7.
-Confirmation of Financial Support: This form must be completed by the individual (student and Parent or sponsor) affirming the availability of financial resources to pay for the student's expenses while attending Carson-Newman University.
-An official of a bank or other financial institution must complete the appropriate section of this form.
-Supporting documents from such institutions must also be submitted. - 8.
+Any questions or appeals because of extenuating circumstances related to immunization requirements must be filed with and approved by the Director of Health Services prior to enrollment. - Confirmation of Financial Support: This form must be completed by the individual (student and Parent or sponsor) affirming the availability of financial resources to pay for the student's expenses while attending Carson-Newman University.
+To verify the support noted on the Confirmation of Financial Support, each individual providing support (parent, sponsor or student, if self-funding) must request a letter from their bank to verify account status and amount available.
+Bank letters must be written on bank letterhead, including the bank name and location, be currently dated (within last 6 months) and written in English.
+Furthermore, the bank letter should list of the name of an individual bank customer, not a company, should state how long the individual has been a customer of the bank, list of average amount available in accounts and amount currently readily available, in local currency and U.S. dollars.
+The official bank letter should be signed and dated by a bank representative, with their name printed legibly beneath their signature. - 7.
 Residence Hall Application: All students who wish to live on campus must submit a residence hall application.
 In order to receive a Resident Hall assignment, students must submit both the Residence Hall application and the Enrollment Fee/Deposit.
-If a student desires to live off campus, they must meet proper requirements and they must submit an off campus residence application. - 9.
-Copy of Passport: All students seeking issuance of a Form I-20 must submit a photocopy of the photo page of their Passport prior to being issued a Form I-20. - 10.
+If a student desires to live off campus, they must meet proper requirements and they must submit an off campus residence application. - 8.
+Copy of Passport: All students seeking issuance of a Form I-20 must submit a photocopy of the photo page of their Passport prior to being issued a Form I-20.

 Application for Issuance of Form I-20: All students seeking issuance of a Form I-20 must submit a completed Application for Issuance of Form I-20.
 This form will serve as verification of the mailing address the student wishes his/her Form I-20 to be sent.

-ELI students are allowed to take some undergraduate courses appropriate to their level of English proficiency and at the discretion of the ELI Director.
-See English Language Institute (ELI) Program for more details.

-Upon successful completion of the ELI program, ELI students may apply for admission to the undergraduate program.
-The language requirement for admission will be satisfied with successful completion of the ELI program by passing the ELI exit examination and receiving written consent from both the Director of ELI and the Department of English.
+\ELI students are allowed to take some undergraduate courses appropriate to their level of English proficiency and at the discretion of the ELI Director.
+See English Language Institute (ELI) Program for more details. \Upon successful completion of the ELI program, ELI students may apply for admission to the undergraduate program.
+The language requirement for admission will be satisfied with successful completion of the ELI program by passing the ELI exit examination and receiving written consentfrom both the Director of ELI and the Department of English.
 The admission application fee will be waived and the enrollment fee/deposit will be \$200.
 Otherwise, the application procedures will be the same as for any other international undergraduate student.